-This tentative recommendation is concerned with general procedural provisions.
-Most of these provisions are redrafted and reorganized provisions of the existing Probate Code.
-Included in this tentative recommendation are general rules that may be appropriately applied to the entire code and some additional rules that apply to the new division governing decedent estate administration.
+This tentative recommendation proposes general procedural provisions.
+Most of these provisions are redrafted and reorganized versions of sections in the existing Probate Code.
+Included in this tentative recommendation are general rules that apply to the entire code and some additional rules that apply only to the new division governing decedent estate administration.
 The following discussion notes important changes and policy issues that are involved in the proposed legislation.
 Minor and technical changes are noted in the comments following the proposed sections.